BenQ: Projectors

-In May 2022, BenQ announced they had seized the No.1 market share for 4K and Full HD projectors in Q1 2022.
-According to Futuresource Consulting Quarterly Market Track Reports, BenQ reached the leading position as a vendor by sales volume in Europe.
-It achieved a market share of 23.42% for 4K, and of 24.5% for Full HD for the period Q1 2022.
+BenQ took the largest market share for 4K and Full HD projectors in Q1 2022.
+According to Futuresource Consulting, BenQ reached the leading position as a vendor by sales volume in Europe, achieving a market share of 23.42% for 4K, and of 24.5% for Full HD.

 In May 2023, BenQ announced three new models in their 1K home cinema range including W4000i, W2710i and TK860i.

-In September 2023, BenQ released their new Gaming Projector X Series - X3100i, X500i and X300G.
-Compatible with all major consoles including Xbox, PlayStation and Nintendo Switch.
+In September 2023, BenQ released the Gaming Projector X Series - X3100i, X500i and X300G, which are compatible with all major consoles including Xbox, PlayStation and Nintendo Switch.